fpsvogel/fpsvogel.com/src/index.md

 layout: home
 ---

 I'm Felipe, a self-taught Rubyist from a humanities teaching background.
 See [my resume](/about) for details.
-You can get in touch with me on [LinkedIn](https://www.linkedin.com/in/fpsvogel/) or [GitHub](https://github.com/fpsvogel).

-Recent wins: I built [four little Rails apps](https://fpsvogel.com/posts/2022/doctor-lookup-health-provider-search-tool) for testing practice, I was [featured on the Ruby Rogues podcast](https://rubyrogues.com/bridgetown-rb-ft-felipe-vogel-ruby-526), and I'm making [my first contributions to open source](/about/#open-source-contributions).
+Recent wins: I [got my first developer job](/posts/2022/how-to-find-ruby-rails-jobs), I built [four little Rails apps](/posts/2022/doctor-lookup-health-provider-search-tool), I was [featured on a podcast](https://rubyrogues.com/bridgetown-rb-ft-felipe-vogel-ruby-526), and I'm making [my first contributions to open source](/about/#open-source-contributions).

 ### What I've been writing